Thunderbolts*: Cast

-Valentina Allegra de Fontaine's assistant.
+Valentina Allegra de Fontaine's assistant, who Viswanathan described as de Fontaine's "little right-hand [woman]".
 Mel was in high school when the Avengers first assembled in the film The Avengers (2012).
 Viswanathan related to Mel's inner struggle with her moral compass, specifically "her optimism in entering the workforce, how your idealism can get challenged, and how it can be more difficult than you think to be a force of good in the world."